caschotch/100-days-of-code/log.md

 Decided to finish the FCC Front End Certificate and worked FCC Algorithms.

 **Thoughts**: After finishing my Bloc.io capstone I decided I needed something to keep me going on a day to day basis while starting my career.
 100 days to code is perfect and should continue to let me grow professionally.
 Always something new to learn

+###Day 2: June 2, 2017

+**Todays Progress**: Started the FCC Wikipedia Viewer project - Got ajax working and can get my json data.
+Will need to work on display tomorrow.